-We have no record of exactly when the tall, lean stranger sporting a handlebar arrived in town, turning heads, moving down the dusty streets of Fort Worth, leaving behind a narrow track amid the horse manure and stogie butts.
-But the stranger would do for Cowtown what all innovations—from railroads to radio, from baseball to bombers—did: help transform Fort Worth into a city with all the trappings of modernity.
+We have no record of exactly when the tall, lean stranger sporting a handlebar arrived in town, moving down the dusty streets of Fort Worth, turning heads and leaving behind a narrow track amid the horse manure and stogie butts.
+But the stranger would do for Cowtown what all innovations—from railroads to radio, from baseball to bombers—have done: help transform Fort Worth from a frontier outpost into a city with all the trappings of modernity.

 Yes, sometime in the 1880s a town that had been hoof-based (its economy was the cow; its transportation was the horse) would saddle up and ride toward the twentieth century on . . .

 The first generation of bicycles was penny farthings like those ridden in England.
 This is an 1889 American Champion model by Gormully & Jeffery of Chicago.
 Penny farthings were also called “high wheels.”

 The Fort Worth Daily Democrat in 1883 printed these rules of the road for the new conveyance.
 The newspaper reported that tricycles were preferred by women “on account of the non-elevated and less prominent position of the rider.”

 Throughout the 1880s as the craze spread, there were questions about how to classify the new contraption.
 Was it a vehicle?
 What were the legal rights of wheelmen, as bicyclists were known?
 Should bicycles be allowed in parks, much less on roadways with horses and buggies?

 In 1884 Ol’ Paint went toe to toe—or at least hoof to wheel—with the new competition.
 The bicyclists beat the equestrians by considerably more than a nose.

 By 1887 America had 150,000 bicycles, the Fort Worth Gazette reported.

 One of those 150,000 bicycles went missing during a ride from Fort Worth to Weatherford as two wheelmen found themselves one banker short.